DashlinS/BBC-Website/README.md

 # BBC Website
-Best way to learn is to jump in and try!
+One of the best ways to learn is to just jump in and try!
 The goal was, to the best of my current ability, recreate the BBC website and learn as much as I can from the challenge!
 Will continue to update as I learn new tools and techniques.

 <img src="https://github.com/DashlinS/BBCWebsite/blob/master/images/gifs/bbcDemo1.png" width="800">

 ## How Its Made

-**Languages used:** Html and CSS
+->**Languages used:** Html and CSS<-

 ### Html